mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/First-Steps/index.md

    Open the MAMP PRO start page of your local web server.
    Additional information about the MAMP PRO start page is in the [Hosts](../Hosts/Apache) section.
 *  **Servers**
-   Starts or stops the web server and database services of MAMP PRO.
+   Starts or stops the currently selected web server and database services of MAMP PRO.
+MAMP PRO comes with both the            [Apache](../Hosts/Servers-and-Services/Apache) and [Nginx](../Hosts/Servers-and-Services/Nginx) web servers as well as the    [MySQL](../Hosts/Servers-and-Services/MySQL) database server.
 *  **Revert**
    Discards all changes, which have not already been confirmed with `Save`.
 *  **Save**